New Approaches For Preventing Medical Malpractice

 Honesty pays.
 In medical malpractice, it would pay doctors and medical organizations to be honest and pay legitimate claims.
 That was one of the findings of a recent study of the University of Michigan Health System.
 Beginning in 2001, Michigan changed their approach to malpractice claims.
 They decided to be up front with patients when errors took place.
 They decided to pay quickly when a situation warranted payment.
 Lawsuits and costs of defense declined 61 percent.

-Miami medical malpractice lawyers have seen that the new approach is part of an expanding push nationwide to tackle one of medicine’s most complicated and agonizing problems.
+Florida medical malpractice lawyers have seen that the new approach is part of an expanding push nationwide to tackle one of medicine’s most complicated and agonizing problems.
 In 1999 a report by the Institute of Medicine found that as many as 98,000 Americans die every year from preventable medical errors.
 Since then, things have gotten worse as medical personnel are overloaded with patients in an effort to save money.
 There is also a tradition of shaming and blaming individual practitioners when things go wrong.

 Part of solving the problem of midical mistakes is changing the culture of hierarchy.
 In the prevailing culture, doctors tend to reign supreme and nurses, pharmacists, and technicians fall into the ranks below.